Sai25Hajime/Fraud-Detection-And-Risk-Assessment/README.md

 ---

-## 🚨 Fraud Detection & Risk Assessment - Applied Data Science (ADS) Case Study
+## 🚨 Financial - Fraud Detection & Risk Assessment - Applied Data Science (ADS) Case Study

 This repository contains the **Applied Data Science (ADS)** case study, developed as part of our academic curriculum.
 The project focuses on **fraud detection** and **risk assessment** using data science techniques and models to analyze and predict fraudulent activities in financial datasets.